luisllamasbinaburo/EwelinkNET/README.md

 # EwelinkNET

-EwelinkNET is an API who let you interact directly with eWeLink API using your regular credentials, writen in .NET Standard Compatible with Windows, Linux and MAC.
+EwelinkNET is an API writen in .NET Standard to interact directly with eWeLink API using your regular credentials.
+Compatible with Windows, Linux and MAC.